nuwank7/CodingForBeginners/index.md

 #### Activity 04 - Try out [Scratch](https://scratch.mit.edu)

-Scratch is a wonderful environment to express your creativity by creating animations, games
+Scratch is a wonderful environment to express your creativity by creating animations and games.

 Create a user account in Scratch so that you can save your projects [Scratch](https://scratch.mit.edu/projects/editor/?tutorial=getStarted).
 Try the beginner tutorial by following the steps given.